juanlatorre/awesome-stars/README.md

 ## Java

-- [zoontek/react-native-bootsplash](https://github.com/zoontek/react-native-bootsplash) - 🚀 Show a bootsplash during app startup.
-Hide it when you are ready.
 - [zo0r/react-native-push-notification](https://github.com/zo0r/react-native-push-notification) - React Native Local and Remote Notifications
 - [thebergamo/react-native-fbsdk-next](https://github.com/thebergamo/react-native-fbsdk-next) -
 - [henninghall/react-native-date-picker](https://github.com/henninghall/react-native-date-picker) - React Native Date Picker is datetime picker for Android and iOS.
 It includes date, time and datetime picker modes.
 The datepicker is customizable and is supporting different languages.
 It's written with native code to achieve the best possible look, feel and performance.